7 Steps Involved in Effective Delegation [Explained]

 7 Steps of Effective Delegation

-The 7 steps of effective delegation are knowing what to delegate, delegating the task, confirming interest and understanding, and offering support and resources.
+The seven steps of effective delegation are knowing what to delegate, delegating the task, confirming interest and understanding, and offering support and resources.
 Establishing accountability, giving credit and incentives, and providing and asking for feedback also make up effective delegation.

 1. Know What to Delegate